-27 Information to be provided by return-Act, s 88
+26 Information to be provided by return-Act, s 88

-- (1) A licensed insurer must, within 7 days after the end of each reporting period, give the commission a return for the reporting period, in a form approved by the commission, stating- - (a) for each notice of claim received in the reporting period- - (i) the required claim details; and - (ii) if the notice of claim is not disputed-the required further claim details; and - (b) for each disputed notice of claim for which the dispute was resolved in the reporting period-the required further claim details; and - (c) for each notifiable step in the processing of a claim that takes place in the reporting period- - (i) the nature of the step; and - (ii) the date it was taken; and
+- (1) A licensed insurer must, within 7 days after the end of each reporting period, give the commission a return for the reporting period, in a form approved by the commission, stating- - (a) for each notice of claim received in the reporting period- - (i) the required claim details; and - (ii) if the notice of claim is not disputed-the required further claim details; and - (b) for each disputed notice of claim for which the dispute was resolved in the reporting period-the required further claim details; and - (c) for each notifiable step in the processing of a claim that takes place in the reporting period- - (i) the nature of the step; and - (ii) the date the step was taken; and

-- (iii) other details of the notifiable step the commission requires by written notice given to all licensed insurers. - (2) Each of the following is a notifiable step in the processing of a claim- - (a) a dispute affecting the notice of claim is resolved; - (b) the insurer asks the claimant to complete an additional information form; - (c) the claimant returns a completed additional information form to the insurer: - (d) the insurer admits liability on the claim, with or without an allegation of contributory negligence against the claimant, or denies liability on the claim; - (e) the insurer makes a decision about the provision of rehabilitation services for the claimant or agreement is reached on the rehabilitation services to be provided for the claimant; - (f) a compulsory conference is held;
+- (iii) other details of the step required by the commission in written notice given to all licensed insurers. - (2) Each of the following is a notifiable step in the processing of a claim- - (a) a dispute affecting the notice of claim is resolved; - (b) the insurer asks the claimant to complete an additional information form: - (c) the claimant returns a completed additional information form to the insurer; - (d) the insurer admits liability on the claim, with or without an allegation of contributory negligence against the claimant, or denies liability on the claim; - (e) the insurer makes a decision about the provision of rehabilitation services for the claimant or agreement is reached on the rehabilitation services to be provided for the claimant; - (f) a compulsory conference is held; - (g) the claim is settled; - (h) a proceeding based on the claim is started in a court; - (i) a court makes a decision about liability or the amount of damages; - (j) the claim is finalised. - (3) A licensed insurer must, within 15 days after the end of each reporting period, give the commission a return for the reporting period stating- - (a) the insurer's costs on each claim for the reporting period, including details of- - (i) professional legal costs and disbursements; and - (ii) investigative costs; and - (iii) private hospital, medical and pharmaceutical expenses; and